2004 Serbian local elections: Doljevac

 Ljubić later switched his affiliation at the republican level to New Serbia.
 He was also the leader of a local group called "Movement for the South," which worked in alignment with the aforementioned parties.
 There was an effort to initiate a recall vote against Ljubić in 2005, although it is not clear from online reports if the initiative made it to a vote.

 Results of the election for the Municipal Assembly of Doljevac:

 Subsequent elections were held in Doljevac on 1 October 2006 to elect members of the municipal assembly.
 The results do not appear to be available online.
 Goran Ljubić's status as mayor was not affected, and the next local assembly elections after this took place as part of the regular cycle in 2008.

 Gadžin Han

 Results of the election for the Municipal Assembly of Gadžin Han:

 Merošina

 Results of the election for the Municipal Assembly of Merošina:

+Future parliamentarian Sanja Miladinović was one of the Democratic Party's two elected representatives.